myramade/hbcu_alexa/build.md

 Can you read this code and predict what the skill is going to do?
  > Try to diagram the actions are happening in this code.

+Let's make some small edits to this code base:
+* Change the first **handle()** _const SpeakOutput_.
+Right now the output when a user launches the skill using the Invocation is: _'Welcome, you can say Hello or Help.
+Which would you like to try?'_

+'''handle(handlerInput) {
+        const speakOutput = 'Welcome, you can say Hello or Help.
+Which would you like to try?';
+        '''